 Clinical Education II is a competency-based clinical experience that intensifies the cognitive, affective, and psychomotor skill level of students in the performance of sonography procedures.
 Students continue all standard practices learned in the previous term and perform more complex examinations discussed in didactic courses.
-Students continue to master procedures under direct supervision.
+Students continue to master sonography equipment and complete sonography procedures under direct supervision.